robotpy/examples/CONTRIBUTING.md

 * New examples must run!
 You *must* test your code on either a robot or in simulation.
 If there's something broken in RobotPy, file an issue to get it fixed
+  * You can find instructions on how to test a vision file [here](https://robotpy.readthedocs.io/en/stable/vision/other.html#vision-other-runcustom)!
 * Format your code with black

 General: